NethermindEth/horus-checker/README.md

 - **Note.** Horus is currently in alpha, and thus should not be fully trusted yet! -
 ```

+Notes:
+Isn’t this too much detail for the very first sentence?
+Specifically: '... using one or more SMT (satisfiability modulo theory) solvers.'

 ### Our documentation

 * [**Installation**](#installation) - Get the `horus-compile` and